elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

 >
 > If quotas are implemented, they need some maintenance — mostly in the form of watching to see if the quotas are exceeded and making sure the quotas are accurate.
 >
 > Of course, if users repeatedly exceed their quotas or consistently reach their soft limits, a system administrator has a few choices to make depending on what type of users they are and how much disk space impacts their work.
-The administrator can either help the user determine how to use less disk space or increase the user&#8217;s disk quota.
+The administrator can either help the user determine how to use less disk space or increase the user's disk quota.
 >
 > **18&#46;2.1.
 Enabling and Disabling**
 >